Now showing items 1-7 of 7

 (Rice University, 2013)

 Aerial photography has, not without justification, been linked to projects of violence and domination.
-Yet recent scholarship in visual studies has called for an attention to the actual practices whereby aerial photographs ...
+Yet recent scholarship in visual studies has called for an attention to the actual practices whereby aerial photographs are produced and put to use.
+This essay traces the history of aerial photography as a field method in cultural anthropology, ...

 Book review: Grégoire Chamayou, A Theory of the Drone